-A volunteer fossil preparator since 2000, I've been "into" paleontology since I was seven years old (back in that Cenozoic year of 1951).
-Although I pursued various professional careers in media and the arts (writing, film directing, music, etc.), I did go on to author numerous books on paleontological subjects, culminating with a continuing series of "dinosaur encyclopedias."
-Working in the lab has allowed me the luxury of discussing paleontology on an ongoing basis with such dinosaur experts as Dr. Luis Chiappe, while also giving me "hands on" experience with the remains of the animals I've been writing about.
-It's always a thrill to clean the matrix away from a fossil bone, knowing that mine are the first eyes to se that bone after so many millions of years.
-More recently, I've been more involved in non-preparatory duties, primarily working in the collections, thereby discovering the true wealth of original dinosaur material housed in our Museum.
+As a volunteer fossil preparator since 2000, Don Glut has been "into" paleontology since he was seven years old (back in that Cenozoic year of 1951).
+Although he pursued various professional careers in media and the arts (writing, film directing, music, etc.), he did go on to author numerous books on paleontological subjects, culminating with a continuing series of "dinosaur encyclopedias."
+Working in the lab has allowed him the luxury of discussing paleontology on an ongoing basis with such dinosaur experts as Dr. Luis Chiappe, while also giving him hands-on experience with the remains of the animals he has been writing about.
+For Glut, it is always a thrill to clean the matrix away from a fossil bone, knowing that his eyes are the first to see it after so many millions of years.